daattali/daattali.github.io/draft-shiny-data-storage.md

 If you don't want to deal with the formality and rigidity of a database, another option for storing tabular data is in a Google Sheet.
 One nice advantage of Google Sheets is that they are easy to access from anywhere, but unlike databases, with Google Sheets data can be overwritten with multiple concurrent users.

-You can use the [googlesheets](https://github.com/jennybc/googlesheets) package to interact with Google Sheets from R. To connect to a specific sheet, you will need either the sheet's title or key (preferably key, as it's unique).
+You can use the [`googlesheets`](https://github.com/jennybc/googlesheets) package to interact with Google Sheets from R. To connect to a specific sheet, you will need either the sheet's title or key (preferably key, as it's unique).
 To store or retrieve data from a Google Sheet is very easy, as the code below shows.

 **Setup:** All you need to do is create a Google Sheet and set the top row with the names of the fields.
 You can either do that via a web browser or using the `googlesheets` package.
 You also need to have a Google account.
+The `googlesheets` package uses the same API that `rdrop2` uses, and thus also needs to get authenticated in a similar fashion, such as by copying a valid `.httr-oauth` file to your Shiny directory.

 **Code:**